 In a single month, she caught 5 rabbits, 17 shrews, 11 mice, and 7 birds—technically, one body per day with a surplus of 9 victims left over.
 Missy is a perfect example of a cat with a more primal hunger that can’t be satisfied solely by conventional cat food.

 There shouldn’t be any doubt that domestic cats are rightfully categorized as ‘obligate carnivores’.
 In other words, they are only able to obtain nutrients required to live through eating meat.
 Despite the fact that modern house felines are fed commercial cat food, the instinct to hunt their prey is a deeply-ingrained impulse acquired from their evolutionary ancestors.

 Going Feral Diet?

 The term Paleo Diet describes a nutrition principle that (in theory) is aimed to meet the demands of the human body according to its purest biological design.
-People who subscribe to this diet operate under the notion that they are eating the same healthy food that sustained the robust prehistoric human beings.
+People who subscribe to this diet operate under the notion that they are eating the same healthy food that sustained the robust prehistoric human.

 Wild cats hunt and kill huge prey (e.g. zebra) as a team.
 As an individual, they’ll only go after something relatively less than half their size such as:

 In terms of general similarities, another point worth noting is that both domestic cats and their large cousins prefer to consume their whole prey.